This involves placing an order on your online store, as a customer would do, to ensure the workflow runs as it should.

 Test orders could be done when you change your store’s payment settings, set up your online store, or test out new apps or features.
 Whatever the reason, you should know how to do a test order on Shopify, and this article outlines four methods.
 You can use this Shopify guide for tips on how to start your online store.

-Are you selling digital downloads?
+Are you selling digital products on Shopify?

-The 4 methods to place a test order
+5 Methods to place a test order

 You can use Shopify’s bogus gateway (a payment provider used to create test orders) to simulate a transaction and create test orders.